Intraocular Lenses (IOL) for Cataracts Surgery

 • Step 2 The artificial lens of choice is usually a foldable intraocular lens and can be folded to less than half its size, allowing insertion through the tiny incision.
 Once inserted, the lens unfolds to its normal full size.
 The incision is normally so small that it often requires no stitches, or perhaps only one or two.

-• Step 3 After surgery the eye is covered with a shield for protection.
+• Step 3 After surgery, the eye is covered with a shield for protection.